zdharma-continuum/zinit/docs/INTRODUCTION.md

 zinit snippet PZT::modules/git
 ```

-Content of Ice-modifier is simply put into `"…"`, `'…'`, or `$'…'`.
+Content of ice-modifier is simply put into `"…"`, `'…'`, or `$'…'`.
 No
-need for `":"` after Ice-mod name (although it's allowed, so as the equal sign
+need for `":"` after ice-mod name (although it's allowed, so as the equal sign
 `=`, so e.g. `pick="init.zsh"` or `pick=init.zsh` are being correctly
 recognized) .
 This way editors like `vim` and `emacs` and also
 `zsh-users/zsh-syntax-highlighting` and `zdharma/fast-syntax-highlighting` will
-highlight contents of Ice-modifiers.
+highlight contents of ice-modifiers.

 ## as"program"

 A plugin might not be a file for sourcing, but a command to be added to `$PATH`.
-To obtain this effect, use Ice-modifier `as` with value `program` (or an alias
+To obtain this effect, use ice-modifier `as` with value `program` (or an alias
 value `command`).

 ``` zsh